daniel-ilett/blog/_posts/2020-03-21-tut5-urp-cel-shading.md

 ## Implementing Specular Highlights

 Now we'll add the specular highlights.
-Remember that these are influenced by the view direction - what angle the camera is looking at the object - ad well as the normal vector and light direction.
+Remember that these are influenced by the view direction - what angle the camera is looking at the object - as well as the normal vector and light direction.
 We'll start with the calculation of the **half vector**, then calculate **NdotH**.

-Start off with a new MainLighting node (you can use the same one as before, but you'll have wires hanging all over your graph) and wire its `Direction` pin to a new `Add` node.
+Start off with a new `MainLighting` node (you can use the same one as before, but you'll have wires hanging all over your graph) and wire its `Direction` pin to a new `Add` node.
 We'll also create a `View Direction` node with its `Space` set to `World`, pass its output to a `Normalize` node (which sets the vector's length to 1), then pass that into the other `Add` input.
 If we `Normalize` the output of `Add`, that will give us the **half vector** (strictly speaking, the half vector is the average, but we need to normalise the half vector before the next step anyway).
 Finally, create a new `Normal Vector` node and `Dot` it with the `Normalize` node - that's **NdotH** done!

 <img data-src="/img/tut5/specular-ndoth.jpg" class="center-image lazyload" alt="Specular NdotH">
 *The basic NdotH calculation.*

 Now we need to increase the strength of the specular light - if we added it now, we'd get a large white blob covering most of the material (including the bits that are meant to be darkened by the diffuse light) instead of a small, bright highlight.
-First, we'll add a new property called `Smoothness` of type `Vector1` to let us set the amount of specularity in the material Inspector - give it a default value of 0.5 and make sure `Exposed` is ticked.
-Then, `Saturate` the result of **NdotH** before piping it into the `A` field `Power` node.
+First, we'll add a new property called `Smoothness` of type `Vector1` to let us set the amount of specularity in the material Inspector - give it a default value of 0.5 and make sure **Exposed** is ticked.
+Then, `Saturate` the result of **NdotH** before piping it into the `A` field of a new `Power` node.
 Unsurprisingly, the `Power` node takes whatever is in `A` to the power of whatever's in `B`.
 We'll use the `Smoothness` node and `Multiply` it by 100 for the exponent, although we'll also have to add a `Maximum` node so that it's above zero.

-After the `Power` node, we'll do something a bit stange and create an `Add` node, but leave the second argument as zero - we don't need to use this yet, but later on we're going to add the **Fresnel lighting** using this node.
+After the `Power` node, we'll do something a bit strange and create an `Add` node but leave the second argument as zero - we don't need to use this yet, but later on we're going to add the **Fresnel lighting** using this node.
 Create a `Multiply` node and drag a wire from the output of the `Diffuse Lighting` group into the first input - we don't want specular highlights to appear on the back of the object - and connect the output of the placeholder `Add` to the second.
 Finally, `Multiply` by the `Attenuation` of the `MainLighting` node.

 <img data-src="/img/tut5/specular-power.jpg" class="center-image lazyload" alt="Specular Power">
 *Adding a `Smoothness` property lets us modify the specularity from the Inspector.*